athms/many-item-choice/README.md

 ```
 This script will fit the passive- and active-gaze variants of the three models for the specified subject and choice set size.

-To iteratively fit the models for all subjects in all set size conditions, run:
+To iteratively fit all models for all subjects in all set size conditions, run:

 ```bash
 cd src